-Because Baby is still just starting to understand his own emotions, it can be hard for him to know what you’re feeling.
-He knows when you’re happy, and it’s probably pretty easy to tell when you’re upset, but what about everything in between?
-Talking to your toddler about your feelings can help you form a deeper bond, as well as help Baby, understand more about his own emotions.
+Because Baby is still just starting to understand their own emotions, it can be hard for them to know what you’re feeling.
+They know when you’re happy, and it’s probably pretty easy to tell when you’re upset, but what about everything in between?
+Talking to your toddler about your feelings can help you form a deeper bond, as well as help Baby, understand more about their own emotions.

 Why you should talk about your feelings

-Baby has many of the same emotions that you do, but he hasn&;t had your years of experience in dealing with them.
-When you talk to your toddler about how you’re feeling, he can make connections to how he feels sometimes.
-This tells him that those feelings are normal, manageable, and something even cool grown-ups like you experience.
+Baby has many of the same emotions that you do, but they hasn&;t had your years of experience in dealing with them.
+When you talk to your toddler about how you’re feeling, they can make connections to how they feel sometimes.
+This tells them that those feelings are normal, manageable, and something even cool grown-ups like you experience.
 Everything: happy, joyful, ecstatic, confused, frustrated, jealous, sad, upset, angry – they’re all normal feelings.
-Being a little vulnerable and talking to Baby about these emotions will let him know that he can come to you to talk about them any time he needs to talk to you about his feelings.
+Being a little vulnerable and talking to Baby about these emotions will let them know that they can come to you to talk about them any time they need to talk to you about their feelings.

 How you can do it

 Talking about your emotions doesn’t always feel natural.
 The lucky thing is that you’re already kind of in explainer-mode during life with a toddler, so you can sometimes slip it into other conversations about the world.
 Common questions like “Why is the sky blue?” can be perfect.
 “Because of all the colors you can see in the light of the sun, blue gets scattered in the most directions because it has the shortest wavelength, so you can see blue everywhere.
 It makes me feel really happy to look at the sky because it’s so beautiful – how does it make you feel?”
 You can also bring up emotions as you’re feeling them, like when you’re proud that Baby tried something new or (calmly) frustrated about traffic.